Tips To Enjoy Your Bike Trip With Kids- Create Unforgettable Memories

 5. Carry Backup!

 Well, with kids, especially toddlers, you can never carry enough!
-If you have a toddler you can definitely relate to what I am talking about.
+If you have a toddler you can relate to what I am talking about.
 Don’t forget to pack all of your kid’s bike gear along with a pair of extra clothing just in case.

 Unless you’re riding with a teenager who is strong enough to carry weight on their bike, you should plan to pack almost all of your child’s clothes and gear in your bags.
 But you can pack a snack or two in the bag of your little one and see them walk proudly to their bike.
 After all, it’s these moments that we look forward to the most!